 Owing to the direct affect hip rotation has on the SIJ, I palpate it too at this time.
 Client standing, back to the practitioner, palpate SIJ’s to determine sensitivity or pain present in each side.
 Take care to question client closely on this comparing side to side.
 Light to moderate pressure on the SIJ should illicit no pain or sensitivity in a normal joint.
 Clients will be inclined to disregard low level discomfort and report no problem.

 Where a hip has been chronically held in a rotated position there is frequently some discomfort and dysfunction at the SIJ.
 Not all cases of chronic hip rotation generate pain in the SIJ, nevertheless, the tightness present in the soft tissues of the joint due to ligamental twist and compression through the cartilage (the Spanish Windlass effect) can cause energetic blockage that will affect the lower limb distally.
 In some cases, Medium Range hip rotation (8 to 15 degrees) is sufficient.
 High Range hip rotation will almost always have this affect yet there are some exceptions...my observation has been these exceptions are hyper-mobile individuals with soft muscle tone.

 Right Leaning Scoliosis

-There are tried and true methods for assessing scoliosis but I am not going there with my clients.
-In most cases, the degree of right leaning scoliosis present is so mild they are not aware of it and they have usually never been told by any practitioner they have it.
-I do not wish to alarm them yet even though mild, it can be the cause for their history of upper back and neck issues of discomfort, pain and/or headaches.
+In most cases, the degree of right leaning scoliosis present is so mild subjects are not aware of it.
+Nor have they been told by prior practitioners they have it.
+I do not wish to alarm them, yet even though mild, it can be the cause for their history of upper back and neck issues of discomfort, pain and/or headaches.
 It can be cause for low back pain and disk bulging through the lumbar region.
-It is another piece of evidence supporting the fact a LLD exists.
+At this point in the discussion, it is another piece of evidence supporting the fact a LLD exists.